wolfsonliu/scops_owl/README.md

 [Scopus](https://www.scopus.com) is a database containing bibliographic information of scientific research articles.

-[Scops owl](https://en.wikipedia.org/wiki/Scops_owl) is the common name of some owl species belong to genus *Otus*.
+[Scops owl](https://en.wikipedia.org/wiki/Scops_owl) is the common name of some owl species belonging to genus *Otus*.

-The python scripts in [scops_owl] are used to fetch data for analysis from the Scopus database.
+The python scripts in [scops_owl](https://github.com/wolfsonliu/scops_owl) are used to fetch data for analysis from the Scopus database.

 ## Information ##